• Open 24/7 for a FREE Consultation (888) CALL-SAM®

 • Were you on the property illegally, or in an area prohibited to visitors, such as a storage room?

-• Were you otherwise distracted when you fell?
+• Were you using your phone or otherwise distracted when you fell?

 • Were you wearing footwear that was inappropriate or unsafe for the conditions?

 Suppose your attorney negotiates a settlement of $100,000.
-However, you were determined to be 30% at fault because you were not paying attention when you tripped.
+However, you were determined to be 30% at fault because you were using your cell phone when you tripped.
 In that case, your settlement is reduced by 30% and you would receive $70,000, or 70% of the amount you won.

 Once all the information is obtained, including medical records, your attorney may send a “demand package” to the responsible party.
 This includes the specific amount of compensation you are seeking and the supporting documentation.
 From there, the two parties may begin negotiations.

-In any case, you want to hire an attorney who has trial experience and is not reluctant to go to court if necessary.
-Often, a defendant is more likely to offer a fair settlement when up against a lawyer who is willing fight for the compensation you deserve.
+The amount of compensation depends more on the strength of the case than on whether it goes to trial.
+However, it is better to hire an attorney with extensive trial experience, one who is not afraid to go to court if necessary.
+Often, a defendant is more likely to offer a fair settlement when up against a lawyer who is willing to fight for the compensation you deserve.

-However, you should never accept an out-of-court settlement without consulting a lawyer.
-Many insurance companies offer hasty and low-ball settlements before you have a chance to properly assess your damages or hire an attorney.
-And, once you sign those papers, you lose your right to sue for a larger amount if your injuries prove to be more serious.
+However, it is never a good idea to accept an out-of-court settlement without consulting an experienced slip and fall lawyer.
+Many insurance companies offer hasty and often low-ball settlements before a victim has time to thoroughly assess the damages or obtain legal advice.
+And, once a settlement agreement is signed, the victim cannot ask for additional compensation if the injuries turn out to be more serious.

-Slip and fall law is complicated, but finding the right accident attorney is simple.
+Slip and fall law is complicated, but finding the right slip and fall attorney is simple.

-Click the button below to fill out a short form, or call 1-800-CALL-SAM for a free, no-obligation remote consultation from the safety and comfort of your home.
+Click the button below to fill out a short form, or call 1-800-CALL-SAM for a free, no-obligation remote consultation with a member of our legal team.

 Do You Have a Case?